+The proof of this lemma being rather classical and straightforward, we postpone it to the appendix.
+A consequence of the above lemma is that to prove Theorem \ref{thm:main}, it is enough to prove the convergence in distribution of random variables of the form $\crochet{\mathcal{E}^{\mu_t},\phi}$, where $\phi$ is a generic non-decreasing bounded function with support bounded from the left.

-To prove Theorem~\ref{thm:main}, we will need to compare the laws of extremal point processes of branching Ornstein-Ulenhbeck processes with different spring force functions $\mu_t$.
-To that end, we shall use a more general version of Slepian's Lemma due to Kahane \cite{Kah} (see also \cite[Chapter 3.1]{Bov} for a proof of Kahane's Theorem, as well as other Gaussian comparison estimates). \begin{thm}[Kahane's Theorem~\cite{Kah}] Let $(X_j, j \leq n)$, $(Y_j, j \leq n)$ be two centred Gaussian vectors.
+We now recall that Kahane's theorem is a more general version of Slepian's lemma that allows to compare Gaussian processes with different variances.
+We refer to \cite[Chapter 3.1]{Bov} for a self-contained proof of Kahane's Theorem. \begin{thm}[Kahane's Theorem~\cite{Kah}] Let $(X_j, j \leq n)$, $(Y_j, j \leq n)$ be two centred Gaussian vectors.
 Let $F$ be a twice differentiable function on $\R^n$ with bounded second derivatives, that satisfies

 Then we have $\E(F(X)) \geq \E(F(Y))$. \end{thm}